ckeditor/ckeditor5/docs/getting-started/quick-start.md

 #### CDN with global variables

 Start by adding links to style sheets.
 They contain all styles for the editor's UI and content.
-The styles are in two separate style sheets &ndash; for open-source and premium plugins.
+The styles come in two separate style sheets &ndash; for open-source and premium plugins.
 Refer to the {@link getting-started/setup/css#styling-the-published-content content styles} guide for more information.

 ```html
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />